NJSal/OpenGymAI/README.md

-# OpenGymAI: Reinforcement Learning & Deep Neural Networks Applied on Classic Atari Game, Ms. Pacman
+# OpenAI Gym: Reinforcement Learning & Deep Neural Networks Applied on Classic Atari Game, Ms. Pacman

 A local environment was set up for this project and OpenAI Gym's library was imported in order to use of its functions (import gym) related to classic atari games (https://openai.com/blog/gym-retro/).